do-jonathan4/lfz-m1/exercises/javascript-events-2/README.md

 ### Before You Begin

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What is the difference between the `getElementById()` method and the `querySelector()` method?
+1. Who passes in the event object into the `handleClick` callback function?
+1. Does a callback function require a name?

 ### Exercise